XcalableMP/manual/en/reduction.rst

 .. image:: ../img/reduction/reduction.png

-You can set the range by using the on clause.
+You can set the range of the node set by using the on clause.
-In the below example, only the values of the last two nodes in four nodes are target to aggregation operation.
+In the below example,
+only the values of the last two nodes in four nodes are target to reduction operation.

 * XMP/C program